syncfusion-content/windowsforms-docs/WindowsForms/RadialMenu/Getting-Started.md

 ![](Getting-Started_images/RadialMenu-img3.png)

-## Adding control manually in code
+## Adding control manually using code

 To add control manually in C#, follow the given steps: